nais/doc/docs/security/secrets/google-secrets-manager.md

       # secret will be available in the file named "secret"
       # in the directory /var/run/secrets/my-secret/
       filesFrom:
-        - secret: my-google-secret # secret name in Google Secret Manager
+        - secret: my-google-secret # value is the secret name in Google Secret Manager
           mountPath: /var/run/secrets/my-secret
     ```